How will you be travelling?

 If your membership is cancelled or revoked by United States Customs and Border Protection (U.S. CBP), you will be provided with the specific reasons in writing unless the information is protected from disclosure by statute or regulation.

-You may also write to the U.S. CBP Trusted Traveler Ombudsman at the following address:
+You may also contact the U.S. Ombudsman via e-mail at CBPVC@cbp.dhs.gov.

 Calls to the enrolment centres or correspondence to the U.S. CBP Ombudsman should include supporting information that can demonstrate the denial or revocation was based on inaccurate information.